pavanraj92/admin-role-permission/README.md

 # Admin Role Permission Manager

 This package provides comprehensive role and permission management for admin users in Laravel applications.
+During installation, it automatically installs the Admin Manager package.
+---

 ## Features